 Breaking plateaus, and getting good feed back from a honest friend or using a mirror, or have a training partner take some photos, is a more accurate way to assess your physique or dietary progress.

-If you have hit a stubborn plateau, it may be time...
+If you have hit a stubborn plateau, it might be time...

-to take some time off, to do other things that you love and enjoy doing in life.
+to take some time off, to do other things that you like and enjoy in life.
 The brain, body and central nervous system get tired from the constant push to new levels.

 New stimulation is always a sure way to new progress.